-The law requires Coda Music Trust to take reasonable steps to ensure data is kept accurate and up to date.
+The law requires Coda Music and Arts Trust to take reasonable steps to ensure data is kept accurate and up to date.

-The more important it is that the personal data is accurate, the greater the effort Coda Music Trust should put into ensuring its accuracy.
+The more important it is that the personal data is accurate, the greater the effort Coda Music and Arts Trust should put into ensuring its accuracy.

 It is the responsibility of all employees who work with data to take reasonable steps to ensure it is kept as accurate and up to date as possible.